Photo Source: Terry Feuerborn - Flickr Creative Commons

 Ancient Egypt was one of the world's great civilizations.
 Dynasties of pharaohs ruled Egypt from 3200 B.C. to 341 B.C.
 Egypt fell to the Persian Arab Muslim conquest in 640 A.D.
 Arabs, who introduced Islam and the Arabic language to Egypt in the seventh century, ruled for the next six centuries.
 Ottoman Turks conquered the country in 1517.

 Islam became the state religion of Egypt in 1980.
 The majority of Egyptian Arabs are either Shafi, Maliki or Hanafi Sunni Muslim.
-That is also true for most of them in Israel.
+Egyptians who live in nearby Libya remain Sunni Muslim like the host country.

 Copts brought Christianity to Egypt very early, where it remained for 1,000 years as the primary religion.
 Even today, the great majority of the Christian population are still members of the Coptic Church.
-Evangelical Christians are a small percentage, but they can be Christ's ambassadors in Israel.
+Evangelical Christians are a small percentage in Libya.

-Those who follow Christ must have love and boldness to be a witness to other Egyptians.
-With a growing missionary vision, the Egyptian Church has the potential to reach both fellow Egyptians and Arabic speaking people groups in other countries for Christ.
+With a growing missionary vision, the Egyptian Church has the potential to reach both fellow citizens and people groups in neighboring countries for Christ.
 The Church is limited by lack of training opportunities, experience and funds.
 If additional resources are provided, church planters are willing to go.

-Pray that Egyptian Christ followers would become a mighty missionary movement in Israel.
+Pray that Egyptian Christ followers would become a mighty missionary movement to other Arab nations.

 Pray for Egyptian Arabs to have spiritual hunger and a discernment that will lead them to the cross and the empty grave.

-Pray for Egyptian Arab Christians to put their faith in the Risen Christ rather any religious institution.
+Pray for Egyptian Arab Christians to put their faith in the Risen Christ rather a religious institution.